Manasvini0512/Manasvinisparkintentiveintern/README.md

 I have learnt how to modify the presentation.
 Today I have learnt about the designing the front page of the phone by using photoshop In this class I have learnt about photoshop.
+From today's class I have learnt how to do illustration.